CoreTurboBoost/iedit-py/README.md

 Uses python3 with the pygame-ce library.

 Controls:
- - Mouse wheel up, down, zooms in and out.
+ - Mouse wheel up or down zooms in or out.
  - Escape can be used to exit text prompts and return to normal mode.
  - key q, quits the program (In normal mode).
  - key s, select color (In normal mode).